 A STA that operates in the 6 GHz band and transmits multiple frames shall follow the rules defined in 10.22.2.7 with the exceptions listed below.

-In a TXOP that includes no non-HT duplicate PPDUs and at least one HE PPDU whose TXOP field in HE-SIG-A is not set to UNSPECIFIED, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of a non-initial PPDU that is sent after the first HE PPDU whose TXOP field in HE-SIG-A is not set to UNSPECIFIED as follows:
+If the TXOP is protected by the TXOP field of an HE PPDU, i.e.the TXOP field in HE-SIG-A of the HE PPDU is not set to UNSPECIFIED, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of the remaining PPDUs in the TXOP as follows: (21289)

 To be the same or narrower than the CH_BANDWIDTH parameter in TXVECTOR of the first HE PPDU whose TXOP field in HE-SIG-A is not set to UNSPECIFIED in the same TXOP.